 The shortfalls are due to many factors.
 One of the core issue pertains to serious law & order problems in many coal blocks.
 Non availability of Forest clearance is another reason for shortfall in achieving the target of drilling.
+A total of 73 applications are pending with forest authorities at various levels for the last 4 years.
 Lack of skilled manpower and inadequate capacities in the private sector are some of the other reasons for non-achievement of targets.
 To offset this, strengthening of CMPDIL in the coming years together with a policy prescription for attracting global majors in exploration is being planned.
 It is also expected that the process of Forest Clearance will be fast tracked.

-Renewed policy thrust to increase coal production
+3.1.2 Renewed policy thrust to increase coal production